Swapnilpatil12345/TripSage/README.md

 # TripSage - AI-Powered Virtual Travel Guide

 ### Overview

-This project generates AI-powered travel itineraries based on user preferences like destination, budget, duration, and activities.
+This project generates AI-powered planned schedule or outline of a journey, including details like destinations, activities, accommodations, and timings.
+It's commonly used for travel planning. based on user preferences.

 ### 🏞️ Sample Travel Itinerary - Kolhapur